-This may sound crazy but I get shades of the same feeling when incubating a batch of yogurt.
-The mysterious process that transforms a gallon of milk to a gallon of yogurt by adding a
+I get shades of the same feeling when incubating a batch of yogurt.
+The mysterious process that transforms a gallon of milk into a gallon of yogurt by adding a

-Making yogurt is easy but sometimes it doesn’t always happen as hoped.
-One major variable is the incubation technique.
+Making yogurt is easy, but sometimes it doesn’t happen as hoped.
+One crucial variable is the incubation technique.
 Similar to hens sitting on eggs, you must find a way to keep your yogurt babies warm and cozy for an extended period.

-In the last two years since I published my method for making healthy Greek yogurt, my readers have left some great comments regarding their creative methods of incubation.
+In the last two years since I published my method for making healthy Greek yogurt, my readers have left some great comments regarding their creative ways of incubation.
 I compiled several here in the hopes you might be inspired by their stories.

 A conventional oven

 N2ition commented about her own oven that also can’t be set on a low temperature.
 “Robert, I just saw your post and wanted to let you know that I make about 3 gallons a week.
 My oven is about the same age as yours and has the same problem (only goes to 200).
 I always preheat the oven about 1 minute and then turn it off and put the yogurt in.
-Yesterday’s batch took nearly 13 hours to set up…and at hour 11 it still looked like milk.
-Next time you try it, make it at night and just pop it in the oven over night.
+Yesterday’s batch took nearly 13 hours to set up…and at hour 11, it still looked like milk.
+Next time you try it, make it at night and just pop it in the oven overnight.
 (I have good luck making it about dinner time or right after I put my kids to bed and it’s perfect by the next morning).

 Preheating and then leaving the door closed usually will maintain the temp for 12-15 hours but if I am really impatient and open the oven a lot to check I have had to turn it back on for about 30 seconds to get the temp back up enough to keep the yogurt around 110.
 Good luck!”